c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 ```

-Great! we have a promising output, notice that in the name column there is a property called `State` it is not mandatory and it can be only assigned one of those two values "Running" or  "Stopped" they should be a string, in the other hand if you look at the `Name` property in the name column this one is mandatory and only accepts a string.
+Great! we have a promising output, notice that in the "Name" column there is a property called `State` it is NotMandatory and it can only be assigned one of those two values {*Running or Stopped*} their "PropertyType" should be a string, in the other hand if you look at the `Name` property in the name column this one "IsMandatory" and only accepts a string as "PropertyType".

 Whenever you notice the "IsMandatory" set to `True` that is mean in order to use the resource, we need to set the mandatory property into our configuration.